wabe-io/ts-decoder/readme.md

 Some features of ts-decoder:

-* Functional-style: no classes, all operations are data-last for easier composition
+* Functional-style: no classes except for `DecodeError`, all operations are data-last for easier composition
 * Built in decoders for basic types: boolean, number, string and date
 * Support for typed array and iterable decoding
 * Support for object decoding